NicoPANW/Contrail_Cookbook/docs/index.md

 _This is a corner case and most of the time the result of bad VNF implementation._

-Here we have manually set on vSRX_5 a new mac@ 02:8c:4d:c0:00:01 but keep initial IP@ 10.0.0.5.
+Here we have manually set on vSRX_5 a new mac@ 12:34:56:78:91:11 but keep initial IP@ 10.0.0.5.
 So as explained before, because Contrail knows the IP@ and Mac@ bindings via OpenStack, this Mac@ will be unknown.

-Below we see resolution of mac@ for 10.0.0.5 with 02:8c:4d:c0:00:01.
-However only ICMP echo goes through. vRouter is dropping packet since seeing an unknown mac@.
+ARP cache table cleared on both vSRX_3 and vSRX_5.

 ![Screenshot](img/virtual_networks/VR-L2-unknownmac.png)